lyakoway/ai-data-pilot/README.md

   - **Self-correction** — failed SQL comes back with the DB error.
 The agent rewrites (up to 2 rounds).
   - **Deterministic analytics** — Python computes the numbers.
 The LLM only interprets.
 - 👩‍💻 **Knowledge Agent**
-  - **Hybrid search** — BM25-IDF + vector embeddings (fastembed, 50+ languages).
+  - **Hybrid search** — BM25-IDF (Russian stemming) + vector embeddings (fastembed, 50+ languages).
 Retrieval ablation lives on the RAG Chat case, not here.
   - **Uploads** — PDF, Word, Excel, CSV, TXT, MD.
 Excel is also a SQL table for the Data Agent.
   - **Inline citations `[1]`** and a document viewer (PDF page, DOCX, Excel table).
 - 🗄️ **Sources** — PostgreSQL and ClickHouse (UI or env, schema introspection, dialect prompts), virtual **All uploads** with cross-file JOINs.
 - ⚡ **Parameterized scenarios** — templates with `{period}`, `{group_by}`.
 - 👍 **Feedback** — 👍/👎 analytics by agent.
+- 🚦 **Status transparency** — every response carries an explicit `ok / demo / partial / error` status.
+No silent fallback.
 - 🤖 **13 model configs** — OpenAI, Anthropic, Z.ai, Ollama + offline Demo. **GLM-4.6 is the default** (the ~85% SQL eval ran on it).

+## Use cases

+Data lives in databases and Excel, and getting a number usually means an analyst ticket.
+SQL quality and latency here are measured on a public test dataset.

+1. **Self-service analytics for business** — a manager asks "revenue by region for 90 days" and gets a table with a chart — no analyst ticket, no queue.
+   End-to-end latency is tens of seconds (LLM plan + answer), not a page-load.
+2. **Root-cause analysis of metric drops** — "Why did revenue drop in July?" — the agent compares periods, computes the change, finds contributing factors via the agent loop and shows the analysis step by step.
+3. **Analyzing uploaded Excel exports** — drag a data file into the window and ask questions about it: the Data Agent builds SQL over the auto-generated schema, the Knowledge Agent searches the content, cross-file JOINs work out of the box.
+4. **A single entry point to heterogeneous databases** — PostgreSQL for transactions and ClickHouse for billion-row analytics under one interface, with the SQL dialect adapted automatically per source.

 ## Engineering approach